-- Read your assigned chapters before you come to class!
-Make notes while reading. - Read the chapter before the class lecture. - Review the slides in Pearson MyAccountingLab to reinforce. - Come to every class. - Begin the homework assignments ahead of the due dates. - Work through the Try It!
-Exercises throughout the chapters. - Make yourself familiar with the Key Terms at the end of each chapter. - Take advantage of the accounting lab and tutor in MKH 104. - Re-do the exercises that we do during class for more practice. - Start the project early. - See me for assistance, early, if you have trouble with the project. - On blank sheets of paper can you write out the basic format of a Balance Sheet, an Income Statement, a Statement of Retained Earnings, and a Cash Flow Statement?
+- Read your assigned chapters before you come to class! - Take notes while reading and during class lectures. - Review the slides in Pearson MyAccountingLab to reinforce. - Come to every class. - Begin the homework assignments ahead of the due dates. - Work through the Try It!
+Exercises throughout the chapters. - Make yourself familiar with the Key Terms at the end of each chapter. - Take advantage of the accounting lab and tutor in MKH 104. - Re-do the exercises that we do during class for more practice. - Start the project early. - On blank sheets of paper can you write out the basic format of a Balance Sheet, an Income Statement, a Statement of Retained Earnings, and a Cash Flow Statement?
 (Answer 'yes' and you should do well in this course.) - If you are given various types of transactional data, can you develop financial statements?
 (Answer 'yes' and you should do well in this course.) - On examinations, use a pencil and eraser instead of a pen.
 You'll also need a pencil for your Scantron answer sheet.